-3D Secure (often called 3DS or 3D Secure 2) is an extra layer of protection for online card payments.
+3D Secure (often called 3DS or 3D Secure 2) is an extra layer of protection for card payments.
 It helps confirm that the person making the purchase is the rightful cardholder, reducing the risk of fraud.

 When paying online with a card that supports 3D Secure, the customer may be asked to verify their identity before the payment is completed.